kins-dev/igrill-smoker/readme.md

 ![Board Rev. *B](assets/igrill-smoker-board-sB.png)

-This board has a buzzer, seven LEDs and connection points for the solid state relay.
+This board has a buzzer, two LEDs and connection points for the solid state relay.
 It sits on the Raspberry Pi GPIOs.

 ### *B Notes